ewilczynski/coollife_cm5_dr/README.md

 *******************************

 ## Handling calculation module outputs
- In oder to show the outputs of your CM in the front-end, your CM should respect the guidelines defined by base_calculation_module.
+In order to show the outputs of your CM in the front-end, your CM should respect the guidelines defined by base_calculation_module.
 The purpose of this part is to give developers the ability to build different kinds of outputs (graphic, layers, indicators).
 All the outputs should be retunred in form of a dictionary ("result" dictionary).
 Find below an example: